shahenazmonia/Git-Github/README.md

 <img width="1390" height="1084" alt="Screenshot 2025-11-07 at 8 52 36 PM" src="https://github.com/user-attachments/assets/60e4cb54-c294-4aed-83ba-776e83e7d290" />

 ### Teamwork | How to use branches
+A branch is a separate line of development.
+It allows you to work on new features or fixes without affecting the main codebase.
+The default branch is usually main

+- git checkout -b "branch-name"

+- ##### Best Practice fro Naming Branches
+    - add: A new feature.
+    - change: Generic changes in the code base, anything that is related to maintaining or improving the code.
+    - fix: A bug fix.
+    - test: Adding missing tests or correcting existing tests.

 ### Feature-Based Branching